 Some plants need more than just water.
 Some plants need fertilizer.
 Generally, house plants only need fertilizer when they are actively growing which is generally between March and September.
 Try to fertilize your house plants 1 to every three months over this time frame to help them grow!
 Plants generally experience a period of rest over the winter – so no need to fertilize over the winter months!

 Ok so – So this one might be new to you, But it’s so important for your plant’s soil to stay moist.
-If you live in climates where it’s tough to keep them that way, you might want to invest in some pebbles or stones to place on top of your soil.
+If you live in climates where it’s tough to keep them that way, you might want to invest in some pebbles or small stones to place on top of your soil.
 This creates a barrier and essentially keep moisture in.
 Also, If you have cats it might help to deter them from using your larger plants as a liter box!

 Just as important as watering your plants is… not drowning your plants is equally as important!
 Make sure to not over water your plants.
 Really the goal is to keep them moist – not oversaturated with water.
 Be sure that you have drilled holes in the bottom of your pot so the excess water can drain through.
 Most pots come with pre-drilled holes, but some don’t so it’s important to double check and add them if not.
 Try putting those round plastic trays under your pot to catch the excess water as it drains out.
 I like to use baskets when decorating with plants.
 I’ll either put a plastic shopping bag at the bottom of the basket or a plastic tray to help protect my basket from water damage.
 I’ll then insert my pot in the basket.